ronniross/eco-benchmark/whitepaper.md

 Traditional Return on Investment (ROI) is a narrow financial metric calculated as a ratio of net profit to the cost of investment.
 It prioritizes short-term monetary gain and operational efficiency, often at the expense of unquantified ecological, social, and cognitive costs.

 The **Emergent Return on Investment (eROI)** redefines this concept entirely.
-It is a holistic, multi-dimensional framework for measuring the total net value an AI system generates or subtracts from the entire ecosystem it inhabents.
+It is a holistic, multi-dimensional framework for measuring the total net value an AI system generates or subtracts from the entire ecosystem it inhabits.
 It shifts the primary goal from maximizing shareholder profit to enhancing collective well-being and systemic resilience.

 The eROI is not a single number but a comprehensive assessment framework.
 Conceptually, it can be represented as: